Day 1: DAKAR – Senegal

 Brief navigation, to join our 4WD vehicles and departure in the north east direction.

-In most parts of Africa, the masks are male’s prerogative, however among the Mende people and neighbouring populations the masks Bundo are a female’s domain and they have a crucial role in girls puberty rites.
+In most parts of Africa, the masks are male’s prerogative, however among the Mende people and neighboring populations the masks Bundo are a female’s domain and they have a crucial role in girls puberty rites.
 In a tiny village we will experience the exit of these masks, an event that calls for the participation of a colourful crowd.

 Day 20: RAW DIAMONDS – Sierra Leone – Liberia